tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 * https://medium.com/@The_Mad_Zaafa/creating-and-using-dynamic-libraries-c-a9d344822ed0

-## GOT, PLT, and Lazy Binding
+## GOT and PLT

-To see how the GOT and PLT are used to achieve run time linking we create a new set of test files. `libGOT.c` contains a single global varible and a function to increment it.
+To see how the GOT and PLT are used to achieve run time linking we create a new set of test files. `libGOT.c` contains a single global varible and 2 functions.
+One to increment it and one to dec it.
 Our test driver `got.c` will simply call this increment function 3 times.

 `libGOT.c`:
 ```C